MyNameIsTakenOMG/microsoft-zure-ai-learning/README.md

  - Describe capabilities of the Azure AI Face detection service

  - Describe capabilities of the Azure AI Video Indexer service

 ## Describe features of Natural Language Processing (NLP) workloads on Azure (15–20%)
 ### Identify features of common NLP Workload Scenarios
- - Identify features and uses for key phrase extraction
+ - Identify features and uses for key phrase extraction: identifying and extracting the most important phrases or terms from a text.
+   - Identifying Important Terms, Frequency Analysis, Summarization Assistance, Multi-lingual Support
+   - Document Summarization, Content Tagging, Content Recommendation, Sentiment Analysis

- - Identify features and uses for entity recognition
+ - Identify features and uses for entity recognition: identifying and classifying entities (such as names of people, organizations, locations, dates, etc.) in a text.
+   - Contextual Understanding, Recognition of Various Entity Types, Entity Linking
+   - Information Extraction, Question Answering Systems, Sentiment Analysis, Chatbots and Virtual Assistants, Named Entity Disambiguation

- - Identify features and uses for sentiment analysis
+ - Identify features and uses for sentiment analysis: determining the sentiment expressed in a piece of text—whether it's positive, negative, or neutral.
+   - Binary and Multiclass Sentiment Classification, Emotion Detection, Context Awareness, Opinion Summarization

- - Identify features and uses for language modeling
+ - Identify features and uses for language modeling: predicting the probability of a sequence of words or characters in a given context.
+   - Contextual Embeddings, Generative Text Completion, Zero-shot Learning, Multimodal Language Models, Bidirectional Modeling, Probabilistic Predictions
+   - Text Generation, Question Answering, Summarization, Spell Checking and Auto-correction, Conversational Agents and Chatbots

- - Identify features and uses for speech recognition and synthesis
+ - Identify features and uses for speech recognition and synthesis: deal with understanding and generating spoken language.
+   - **Speech Recognition**:
+     - Automatic Speech Recognition (ASR), Speaker Identification, Noise Reduction, Language Adaptation, Keyword Spotting
+     - Voice Assistants, Transcription Services, Voice Search, Interactive Voice Response (IVR) Systems
+   - **Speech Synthesis**:
+     - Text-to-Speech, Emotional and Expressive Synthesis, Voice Cloning, Pitch and Rate Control
+     - Voiceovers for Media Content, Interactive Learning Applications, Notification Systems, Entertainment and Gaming

- - Identify features and uses for translation
+ - Identify features and uses for translation: converting text from one language to another.
+   - Multilingual Support, Bidirectional Translation, Speech-to-Text Translation
+   - Global Content Localization, Language Learning, Collaboration and Knowledge Sharing, News and Media Translation

 ### Identify Azure tools and services for NLP workloads
  - Describe capabilities of the Azure AI Language service
+   - Entity recognition and linking
+   - Language detection
+   - Sentiment analysis and opinion mining
+   - Key phrase extraction

  - Describe capabilities of the Azure AI Speech service
+   - The Speech to text API: Real-time transcription, Batch transcription
+   - The Text to speech API: Speech synthesis voices
+   - both APIs support a variety of languages

  - Describe capabilities of the Azure AI Translator service
+   - Text Translation
+   - Speech Translation
+   - Language Detection
+   - Batch Translation
+   - Document Translation
+   - Azure AI Search Integration

 ## Describe features of generative AI workloads on Azure (15–20%)
 ### Identify features of generative AI solutions
- - Identify features of generative AI models
+ - Identify features of generative AI models:  powered by large language models (LLMs).
+Take in natural language input, and return appropriate responses in a variety of formats such as natural language, images, or code.
+   - Generative Capabilities
+   - Unsupervised Learning
+   - Transfer Learning
+   - Variability and Creativity
+   - Conditional Generation
+   - Autoencoders and Latent Representations
+   - GANs (Generative Adversarial Networks)
+   - Variational Autoencoders (VAEs)
+   - Text Generation
+   - Image-to-Image Translation

  - Identify common scenarios for generative AI
+   - Natural language generation
+   - Image generation
+   - Code generation

- - Identify responsible AI considerations for generative AI
+ - Identify responsible AI considerations for generative AI: Plan a responsible generative AI solution
+   - Identify potential harms that are relevant to your planned solution.
+   - Measure the presence of these harms in the outputs generated by your solution.
+   - Mitigate the harms at multiple layers in your solution to minimize their presence and impact, and ensure transparent communication about potential risks to users.
+   - Operate the solution responsibly by defining and following a deployment and operational readiness plan.

 ### Identify capabilities of Azure OpenAI Service
  - Describe natural language generation capabilities of Azure OpenAI Service
+   - Azure OpenAI's natural language models are able to take in natural language and are excellent at both understanding and creating natural language.

  - Describe code generation capabilities of Azure OpenAI Service
+   - GPT models are able to take natural language or code snippets and translate them into code.
+The OpenAI GPT models are proficient in over a dozen languages, such as C#, JavaScript, Perl, PHP, and is most capable in Python.
+GPT models have been trained on both natural language and billions of lines of code from public repositories.
+The models are able to generate code from natural language instructions such as code comments, and can suggest ways to complete code functions.

  - Describe image generation capabilities of Azure OpenAI Service
+   - Image generation models can take a prompt, a base image, or both, and create something new.
+These generative AI models can create both realistic and artistic images, change the layout or style of an image, and create variations on a provided image.